paitoon/templar-service/README.md

 It was written in scala using akka and spray technology.

 ## Usage
-Start service by issu command line as follow.
+Start service by run at command line as follow.

     TEMPLAR-SERVICE_HOME/bin/templar-service [-options]